winobes/winobes.github.io/_posts/2018-09-18-kinds-of-semantic-variation.md

 <!--But I'll just note that there are some complications there, too.-->

 The thing I like about semantic variation as a concept is that it unifies a bunch of intuitively distinct linguistic phenomena.
-To dig a little deeper I'll give five examples of semantic variation and talk a little about the framework that lets you think of them as instances of the same phenomenon.
+To dig a little deeper I'll give five examples of semantic variation and talk a little about _common ground_, the framework I'm using that lets you think of them as instances of the same phenomenon.

 ## One - Polysemy & homophony